Which city is haute? Delhi or Mumbai?

 The Delhi-fashion-vs-Mumbai-fashion is a well-worn debate that never seems to end.
 If asked to vote for a fashion capital between the two, I’d go with New Delhi for more than one reason.
 To start with, the city is host to the nation’s largest fashion week with substantial participation from designers and buyers.
 Being home to malls like Emporio which remains unmatched in its class, New Delhi can also be dubbed as India’s luxury shopping Mecca.
 New Delhi also boasts of street markets like the infamous Sarojini Nagar or the Chor Bazaar near Jama Masjid which not only offers export reject surplus at throw-away rates but the styles are trendy and more experimental as compared to the fashion streets of Mumbai.
 Apart from the fashion week and shopping panorama what really makes Delhi distinctive is the fierce winters when Dilliwalas layer themselves in their leather jackets, trench coats, woolens and boots which is unheard of in Mumbai.

 Fashion not only reflects the lifestyle but the roots, culture and the attitude of a society.
 In Delhi, it is common to see young girls smeared with make-up turning up at Sarojini market from an auto-rickshaw accompanied by LV bags (real of fake, but the brand names are scattered all over in Delhi).
 In contrast, you will find Mumbai girls hopping around in simple tank-shorts in a mall and later drive back home in a Jaguar.
-In Delhi even my not-very-educated-broker proclaims his love for luxury brands like Gukkey, Lan-vin and ChaNNEL, while in Mumbai I overheard a woman say, “It’s too high fashion for me” at a Forever21 store – a statement for which the lady will be ridiculed in Delhi!
+In Delhi, my real estate broker who never had formal education proclaims his love for luxury brands like Gukkey, Lan-vin and ChaNNEL, while in Mumbai I overheard a woman say, “It’s too high fashion for me” at a Forever21 store.
 I can step into the Palladium mall in Mumbai wearing smart casuals while I’d cautiously sport my best blazer if I am visiting the Emporio in New Delhi.
 It is remarkable that I’d feel awfully under-dressed if I wore smart casuals in Emporio but I wouldn’t really feel over-dressed if I happened to wear my best blazer in Plladium.
 If Delhi is known for being brand conscious, trendy and extravagant, Mumbai is all about being cool and chic.
 There’s more social pressure in Delhi to dress-up and look trendy.
-If college girls carry fake Prada bags, you’ll see sweepers wearing Naykee shoes, it’s the brand name that matters more than the product itself.
+If college girls carry fake Prada bags, you’ll find their driver wearing Naykee shoes… it’s the brand name that matters more than the product itself.
 Unlike Delhi, Mumbai has a distinguished stylish populace and are more individualistic rather than being trend driven.